It used to be that blogs looked like blogs and websites looked like websites. You could easily tell blogs and websites apart.

 You can try the Detector yourself by visiting this link:

-If you browse the net using either the Firefox or Chrome web browsers and would like to be able to tell if the sites that you are visiting are WordPress-driven, then Wappalyzer is a very useful add-on to install on your web browser.
+If you use a browser like Firefox or Google Chrome and want to be able to see if the sites that you are visiting use WordPress, then Wappalyzer is a useful extension for your browser.

-Wappalyzer tells you what type of software is installed in the sites while you are browsing.
+Wappalyzer identifies what software is installed on the sites you are visiting.

 According to their website …